Weather Report: Sunshine and clouds, brief scattered light showers Loop Barbados

 Morning

-General Forecast: Mix of sunshine and clouds with the occasional brief scattered light showers mainly during the morning.
+General Forecast: Mix of sunshine and clouds with a few brief scattered light showers, mainly during the morning.

 Night